dtone/handbook/handbook/sharing.md

 - We tend to use Slack as a type of "social network".
 There are channels for casual conversations, sharing interesting links etc.

+Please read [Slack Etiquette Guide](https://slab.com/blog/slack-etiquette-guide/), which is an excellent overview of the key concepts for sustainable Slack.

 ### Working hours at Slack

 It is frequently convenient to mention somebody (those `@antonin.kral`).
 That will mark particular message and typically trigger more aggressive notification being sent to person.
 Frequently, one don't need to send the notification straight away.
 E.g. I am mentioning somebody who is already out of the office (maybe she is in different office, or maybe I am working over-time).
 I don't want her to respond immediately, but I want to mark the message for her...